SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-people-search-adaptive-card-extension.md

       footer: footer
     });
 ```

-Now you will see the current user in the Suggested section of the card view.
-If you click on the user information, you will see the quick view of the person's details:
+Now you see the current user in the Suggested section of the card view.
+If you select on the user information, you see the quick view of the person's details.

 ![Suggested card](../../../../docs/images/viva-extensibility/people-search/qv-suggested.png)